-What you can nonetheless do, though, would be to use a “Christmas” tag for all products that are on offer and that fall broadly within that category.
+What you can nonetheless do, though, be to use a “Christmas” tag for all products on offer that fall broadly within that category.

 You can use tags in this way, as well, to create “product clusters” for particular significant events and occasions throughout the year.

-WooCommerce is a fantastic WordPress plugin, and cleverly utilizing WooCommerce tags can have some very positive effects on your e-commerce business.
+WooCommerce is a fantastic WordPress plugin, and cleverly utilizing WooCommerce tags can positively affect your e-commerce business.

 Simultaneously, having a sophisticated and easy-to-use website Is essential for your products to shine and for your business to give off the right aura of professional integrity.